If you're familiar with the Duggars, then you're no doubt aware that the Counting On clan is a lightning rod for controversy.

 Michelle Duggar has come under fire for condoning "blanket training," a method of child-rearing in which 1-3-year-old children are seated on a blanket and struck with an object if they move.
 Not surprisingly, she learned the practice from the IBLP.

-You're likely aware that Josh Duggar is guillty of molesting five young girls, four of whom were his sisters.
+In 2015, it was revealed that Josh was guillty of molesting five young girls, four of whom were his sisters.
 If you're wondering how his family was able to forgive him so quickly (they even helped hide his crimes from authorities), look no further than the ATI homeschooling materials.